LCAR Artist in Residence Program

 One course audit may be available to full-semester A-I-R participants, subject to availability.

-Cover Letter – explain why you want to work in a seminary context and how your art engages/challenges spiritual/religious dimensions.
+Explain why you want to work in a seminary context and how your art engages/challenges spiritual/religious dimensions.
+Include in zip file.

-Artist Statement – describe process with reference to portfolio works.
+Describe your process with reference to portfolio works.
+Include in application.

 File naming: LastName_FirstName_DocumentType